cnguy/kayn/README.md

 /*
   Default region for every method call is NA, but you can set it during initialization as shown below.
+  You can also change it with 'setRegion(region)' as well.
   To NOT use the built-in rate limiter, do NOT pass in anything into limits.
 */
 var k = new Kindred({
   key: RIOT_API_KEY,
   defaultRegion: REGIONS.NORTH_AMERICA,
-  debug: true,
+  debug: true, // shows status code, urls, and relevant headers
   limits: [ [10, 10], [500, 600] ] // user key
   // 10 requests per 10 seconds
   // 500 requests per 10 minutes
 })

+function rprint(err, data) { console.log(data) }

 /*
   NOTE: Making any form of parameter error will inform you what parameters you can pass in!
 */
+k.getSummoner(rprint)
+// getSummoners request FAILED; required params `ids` (array of ints), `id` (int), `names` (array of strings), or `name` (string) not passed in

+k.getSummoner(rprint)
+// getSummoner request FAILED; required params `id` (int) or `name` (string) not passed in

 k.getTopChamps(rprint)
 // getTopChamps request FAILED; required params `id` (int) or `playerID` (int) not passed in

 k.getChampMastery(rprint)
-// getChampMastery request FAILED; required params `playerID` (int) and `championID` (int) not passed in
+// getChampMastery request FAILED; required params `playerID` (int) AND `championID` (int) not passed in

 /*
   Notice the OR and the AND!!
-  Note: getChampMastery is the only method that requires two forms of ids.
+  Note: getChampMastery is the only method that can't take in an 'id' parameter, because it requires both a 'playerID' and a 'championID'!
 */

 /*
-  The first parameter of most methods will be an object.
+  The first parameter of all endpoint methods will ALWAYS be an object.

-  Note that getSummoners() can target a specific summoner.
-  You can also use getSummoner(), though.
+  However, when the parameters are satisfied by default parameters and/or only have optional parameters, you can simply pass your callback in.
 */
-function rprint(err, data) { console.log(data) }
-k.getSummoners({ name: 'caaaaaaaaaria' }, rprint)
-k.getSummoner({ name: 'caaaaaaaaaria' }, rprint)
+k.getChallengers(rprint) // default region, default solo queue mode, valid k.getRuneList(rprint) // only optional arguments & not passing in any optional arguments, valid

 /*
-  getSummoners & getSummoner target many endpoints.
+  getSummoners & getSummoner target both the by-name and by-id endpoints.
   In the case of the summoner endpoints, it made a lot more sense for the two functions to target both the by-name and by-id summoner endpoints.

   The example above targets the by-name endpoint, while the example below targets the by-id endpoint.
 */
-k.getSummoner({ id: 32823699 }, rprint)
+k.getSummoner({ id: 354959 }, rprint)

 /*
-  Note, I don't name the id parameter per endpoint.
-  The 'id', 'ids', 'name', and 'names' parameters stay consistent throughout the API.
+  The 'id', 'ids', 'name', and 'names' parameters stay consistent throughout the API but for the one exception above.
+However, I do have aliases for them.

-  (no matchId, summonerId, runeId, etc).
+  For example, for summoners, you have summonerID, summonerIDs, playerID, and playerIDs.

+  Plural parameters can take in both arrays and singular values.
+  Single parameters, however, can only take singular values.
 */
+k.getSummoner({ summonerID: 354959 }, rprint)
+k.getSummoners({ summonerIDs: [354959, 21542029] }, rprint)
 k.getMatch({ id: 2459973154 }, rprint)

-/*
-  When 'names' and/or 'ids' parameters are available, you can pass in an array.
-*/
+k.getMatch({ matchID: 2459973154 }, rprint)

 var names = ['beautifulkorean', 'c9gun', 'caaaaaaaaarIa']
 k.getSummoners({ names: names }, rprint)

-/*
-  But I won't stop you from passing in a single string to the plural version of the parameter.
-Any method that can accept multiple values for a parameter is flexible.
-  Things that can only target one thing like getSummoner() on the other hand can only target one thing at a time though, and thus only has 'name' and 'id' parameters.
-*/
 k.getSummoners({ names: 'caaaaaaaaaria' }, rprint)
 k.getSummoners({ name: 'caaaaaaaaaria' }, rprint)